 Farm operation - All of the farming activities for which revenue and expenses are reported to the IRS under a single taxpayer identification number will be considered a single farm operation for WFRP purposes (e.g., a partnership filing a U.S. tax return for partnership income that includes revenue and expenses from separate row crop, perennial crop and livestock farms is a single farm operation because it files one tax return).

-Farm Operation Report - The form on which you provide all required information regarding the commodities you expect to earn or obtain revenue from during the insurance period.
-Farm tax forms - IRS income tax forms used to report farm revenue and expenses for a signed report farm revenue and expenses for a signed and filed Federal tax return, specifically including Schedule F (Form 1040) but also other forms used to report farm revenue and used under this policy to develop a Substitute Schedule F, if needed.
+Farm Operation Report - The form on which you provide all required information regarding the commodities you expect to earn revenue from during the insurance period.
+The Farm Operation Report consists of three parts, the Intended Farm Operation Report, Revised Farm Operation Report, and Final Farm Operation Report, with each part due at the time specified in these provisions.

+Farm tax forms - IRS income tax forms used to report farm revenue and expenses for a signed and filed Federal tax return, specifically including Schedule F (Form 1040) but also other forms used to report farm revenue and used under this policy to develop a Substitute Schedule F, if needed.

 Fiscal year - A period of 12 consecutive months used for accounting and tax purposes, and ending on the last day of the twelfth month as long as the twelfth month is not December.
-The period will begin after January 31 of the insurance year and ends on the last day of the twelfth month after the fiscal year begins.